 - give advice about how to deal with any problems or concerns that you or your child have

 - give advice about any other listening devices that may help

 - give you a report about your child's hearing loss

 - ask you if they can share the report with other professionals involved in your child's care

-As your baby grows, you may also need to make extra appointments to have new ear moulds made.
+As your baby grows, they may need to have new earmoulds made.

-You may need to bring your baby to the clinic for a new ear mould impression every 2 to 3 weeks in the first few months of their life.
+You may need to bring them to a clinic for a new earmould impression every 2 to 3 weeks in the first few months of their life.